• Skip to primary navigation

 1. Mix dry ingredients together in a big bowl.

-5. Spread it out a bit and fold it so it fits into the baking form.
+5. Spread it out and fold it to fit into the baking form.
 I usually fold it twice and then roll it to a loaf.

 6. Let it rise for 1 -2 hours.